Rishabh2362/postpress/readme.txt

 == Basic set up ==

 1. Add a menu in the "Primary Menu" area
-2. Add menu or widget in the different footer area: left, center and right.
+2. Add menu or widget in the different footer area: Primary Sidebar, Secondary Sidebar and Top Widgets.

 == Customization ==